- 12 minutes to read

 Functions Resources

-Example: Different types of Azure Function-related Monitoring Resources in a Nodinite Monitor View.
+Example: Different types of Azure Function-related Monitoring Resources and Categories in a Nodinite Monitor View.

 Management Features